 Step 2: You must attend at least one of the two summer drumline clinics in order to receive an official invitation to Band Week (where the drumline auditions will take place).
 It is encouraged that you attend both clinics as these are intended to help prepare prospective members for auditions and the Band Week experience.

-- Day 1 of the audition process will consist of section playing auditions and a group marching audition.
+- Day 1 of the audition process will consists of section playing auditions.
 At the end of the first day and after initial assessments have been completed, callbacks will be made for individuals to return to audition during Day 2.

 - Day 2 of the audition process will consist of a group warm-up, which will work similar to the routine used during the summer clinics (these warm-up procedures are an important part of assessing the Day 2 audition).
 Prospective and returning members that have made it to this point will perform an individual audition and then we will hold additional section playing auditions as needed.
 This day will conclude with a meeting to announce the 2017-2018 Texas Drumline.

 - After the audition process is complete, if you find that you did not end up making the drumline, your Band Week is not necessarily over!
 There are additional ways to be involved in the Longhorn Band that include the Big Bertha Crew and the Big Flags.

 Each year the Longhorn Band is comprised of approximately 380 band members.
 Both returning and prospective new band members must audition for the band every year, so your chances of becoming a member of the Longhorn Band are in large measure decided by your positive attitude and your willingness to work hard!